banzaicloud/pke/README.md

 Thank you for your contribution and being part of our community.
 Please read [CONTRIBUTING.md](.github/CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests.
 When you are opening a PR to PKE for the first time we will require you to sign a standard CLA.

+## Community

+If you have any questions about PKE, and would like to talk to us and the other members of the Banzai Cloud community, please join our [Slack](https://slack.banzaicloud.io/).

 ### License

 Copyright (c) 2017-2019 [Banzai Cloud, Inc.](https://banzaicloud.com)